Free Camping in New Zealand

 Camping in New Zealand is an extremely popular activity for New Zealanders and overseas visitors, as many camping grounds are located in some of the most beautiful and scenic areas of the country.
 Tents, caravans, campervans and motorhomes are pitched and parked in campsites and holiday parks throughout the year.

 Freedom camping or free camping is the practice of putting up tents or parking up campervans in areas not designated for camping.
+Most laybys and picnic areas are not able to be used for freedom camping in New Zealand due to local council rules and signage, however there are some layby and picnic areas that do not have council restrictions.
 Free camping typically means that freedom campers cannot access facilities such as clean drinking water, toilets (either flushing or long drop) and waste disposal facilities.
 Free camping appeals to campers, especially those on a tight budget because it offers the ultimate in 'cheap camping'.
 In New Zealand, freedom campers tend to use laybys, picnic areas and very remote spots.

 Unfortunately, free camping is having an increasingly negative effect on New Zealand's clean, green environment due to the increasing numbers of freedom campers - some of whom create litter problems, dispose of human waste inadequately and discharge grey water outside of dump stations.
 Free campers tend not to be popular with local residents.